 The Connected Machine agent for Linux and Windows communicates outbound securely to Azure Arc over TCP port 443.
 If the machine connects through a firewall or proxy server to communicate over the internet, review the required URLs and service tags found on the Azure Arc Agent Networking configuration page.

 - In most cases, the location you select when you create the installation script should be the Azure region geographically closest to your machine's location.
 The rest of the data will be stored within the Azure geography containing the region you specify, which might also affect your choice of region if you have data residency requirements.
 If an outage affects the Azure region to which your machine is connected, the outage will not affect the Arc enabled server, but management operations using Azure might not be able to complete.
-For resilience in the event of a regional outage, if you have multiple locations which provide a geographically-redundant service, it's best to connect the machines in each location to a different Azure region.
+For resilience in the event of a regional outage, if you have multiple locations that provide a geographical-redundant service, it's best to connect the machines in each location to a different Azure region.